shaisachs/the-check/README.md

 Frankie shrugged.
 "Most of the old-timers come in every day.
 There used to be a few that would show up for breakfast and dinner.
 Not so much anymore, though.
 Diner got popular, those folks got scarce."

 Augusta nodded without paying much attention.
 "Yeah, I can see that.
 Way more out of towners over the years.
-Here, let's pull in the Social Security database, that'll be way more matches."
+Here, let's pull in the Social Security database, that'll be a lot more matches."

 A few more minutes and Augusta was done.
 "Ok!
 Let's check it out."
 She flipped the screen around for Frankie's benefit, showing her a complicated-looking graph.

+Frankie wanted badly to tune out Augusta, but she had to admit there was something very compelling about what she was saying.
+The graph illuminuated the life history of her customers; new children, marriages, and sadly a few deaths.
+It was a little strange, as though she was seeing the future unfold.
+She had never thought that much about what happened after her customers walked out the door.
+They walked in, ordered off the menu, had breakfast, chatted a little, paid the check... and left.
+That was it.
+She hadn't quite pictured them walking out the door and having full lives of their own, outside the walls of the diner.